Warminster

 Warminster (/ˈwɔrmɪnstər/) is a historic market town and civil parish in south-west Wiltshire, England, on the western edge of Salisbury Plain.
-The parish had a population of 18,173 in 2011.
+The parish had a population of 18,173 in 2021.

 The name Warminster occurs first in the early 10th century and the Minster Church of St Denys was begun in the 11th century.
 The High Street and Market Place have many fine buildings including the Athenaeum Centre, the Town Hall, St Lawrence Chapel, The Old Bell and a variety of independent shops.
 Several Army establishments, known collectively as the Warminster Garrison, are on the edges of the town.

 Etymology

 The origin of the root Wor is wara, the genitive plural of the Old English noun waru meaning "those that care for, watch, guard, protect, or defend."
 It was used as an endonym by both Goths and Jutes.
 Their specific ethnonym is unknown, though it likely was related to the native name of the oppidum at Battlesbury Camp during Sub-Roman times.

 The town's name has evolved over time; it was known as Worgemynstre in the early tenth century and was recorded as Guerminstre in the Domesday Book.
-The noun minster The derives from Old English mynster meaning monastery, nunnery, mother church or cathedral, and was given to the town by Saxon settlers in the seventh century.
+The noun minster derives from Old English mynster meaning monastery, nunnery, mother church or cathedral, and was given to the town by Saxon settlers in the seventh century.